nicolezhi/cse15-lab-reports/week-2-lab-report.md

 [Screenshot](https://drive.google.com/file/d/1rU5UoOsp2HErtCZUJoSqKPT5N6TwhR9k/view?usp=sharing)

-The screenshot above shows that once I used the `scp` command to log into my account, the next time I logged into my account using `ssh`, it did not prompt me for a password.
+The screenshot above shows that once I used the `scp` command to log into my account, the next time I logged into my account using `ssh`, it did not prompt me for a password in order to log in.
 ***

 ## **Part 3**